 Remember that visuals are a key part of any story; an LED light bulb, double-pane window, or a door seal strip can help make energy efficiency relatable and concrete to reporters and readers/viewers.

 We’re looking forward to seeing your local news coverage around EE Day.
-If you would like to use the template media advisory and press release we’ve put together, please click here to download copies.
+If you would like to use the template media advisory and press release we’ve put together, click here to download copies.